This design is part of my 2009 flag proposal series (the flag designs from my old site with the most hits and ratings).

 The current design

 The current flag scored a 4.98/10.00 in NAVA’s North American flag survey.
-Not the worst, but could be improved for sure, and I had a great idea I couldn’t wait to try out.
+It could be worse, but it could be better, and I had a great idea I couldn’t wait to try out.

 The background layout of this design echoes one of the most recognisable flags in the world, that of France.
-Indeed, Louisiana was colony of the French Empire and its French legacy and influence is still visible today.
-However, instead of a stripe, the white divison is a fleur-de-lis, an old symbol of Royal France that has significance in Louisiana in both historical and modern times.
-The fleur-de-lis was featured on many early flags that flew in that region and is still a popular symbol.
+Louisiana was once a colony of the French Empire and its French legacy and influence is still visible today.
+The white stripe takes the form of a fleur-de-lis, an old symbol of Royal France that has significance in Louisiana in both historical and modern times.
+The fleur-de-lis was featured on many flags that flew in that region and is still a popular symbol.
 For example, it was frequently used as a reminder in the aftermath of Hurricane Katrina and was made an official state symbol in 2008.
 A symbol this widespread and iconic deserves the official recognition of being on the flag.